 This course includes a focused study of basic grammar (including both mechanics and usage) and instruction in teaching composition.
 It also includes guided practice in the evaluation and grading of tests and composition.
 This course must be taken before student teaching.
 This course is a requirement for an ESL endorsement.

-ENGL 404: Seminar in Literary Criticism (3 hrs: Even Year Fall)
+ENGL 404: Seminar in Literary Criticism (3 hrs: On Demand)

 The seminar includes a historical review of major approaches to literary criticism and an application of critical methods to individual projects culminating in seminar papers.
 It is a capstone for majors in English, English Education, and Literature and Language.
 Open to juniors and seniors with those majors.